 Is there any doubt about what happened at the Milvian Bridge in 312 CE?
 A close look at the archeology left behind points to yes.

 The Arch of Constantine was finished in 315 CE, three years after Jesus appeared to Constantine.
 It was topped with a bronze statue of the emperor riding in Apollo’s chariot.
-There are no crosses on banners and shields.
-No images of Jesus.
+There are no crosses on banners and shields, and no images of Jesus.
 But there are carvings of pagan gods.
-The arch is adorned with eight columns on which eight magi wearing the Phrygian caps of the Mithraic priesthood stand.
+The arch is decorated with eight columns, each topped with a statue of a Dacian nobleman repurposed from Emperor Trajan’s Forum (built during the 2nd century CE).
+The eight statues of Dacians (of which seven survive today, plus one replica from the 18th century) were probably picked because they looked like magi wearing the Phrygian caps of the Mithraic priesthood (a cult many Roman officers belonged to in the 4th century CE).
 Constantine had his name carved with the words “divinely inspired” on the frontispiece, but it was the giant statue of Apollo that overlooked the arch.

 Simcha Jacobovici, with help from archeologists and professors from all over the world, proposes the theory that Constantine fabricated the episode of his vision of the cross years after the fact in order to win the allegiance of the Christian soldiers in Maxentius’s army.
 To secure the help of Roman officers in eliminating other claims to his crown, he also embraced their Mithraic cult, all the while worshipping the sun-god Apollo, the supreme god of the empire at the time.
 He then mixed all the cults into one in order to bring about unity among his subjects.